Semantic Observatory for News Analytics and Repurposing

 SONAR DNI Project – Google Digital News Initiative

-One of the main challenges in covering current events, for example controversial political debates prior to an election, is to assess the public impact of an argument and react in a timely and balanced manner.
-Journalists have to provide sufficient depth while still remaining accessible for a broad audience.
+One of the main challenges in covering current events, for example, controversial political debates prior to an election, is to assess the public impact of an argument and react in a timely and balanced manner.
+Journalists have to provide sufficient depth while still remaining accessible to a broad audience.
 This often means adding costly data visualizations to enrich the content.
 In time-critical situations or when faced with limited budgets, media organizations have to concentrate on the most important aspects of an unfolding debate and need:

 - intuitive visualizations to better convey the online discussion around key issues of the debate,

 - recommendations on how and where to publish these visualizations, including repurposing opportunities for existing digital assets, and

 - analytic functions to track the impact of the published content.